 Machine Learning Challenges

-Our next bundle of links contains links to Machine Learning Challenges.
+Our next group of links contains links to Machine Learning Challenges.
 Each challenge comes with data and usually this data is available for download, even after the challenge is closed.
 So challenges offer an interesting source of all kinds of data.
 One of the leaders in this field is Kaggle.
 But lesser known challenges like Digging Into Data or Causality Workbench have interesting repositories too.

 Marketplaces and data hubs

 There is an ever growing number of places where one can offer data, search data and download data.
 Some are commercial offerings that have both paid and free datasets.
 Others are more community style, non-commercial places where people share datasets.
 In this bundle we have combined these into a nice collection of places that have thousands of datasets.
 One of our favorites is Infochimps.
 Although they are now focusing on monetizing their big data platform, they still have a diverse data marketplace that is easy to browse through.
 Another great place is Microsoft’s Windows Azure Marketplace.
 This marketplace has both paid and free datasets that you can subscribe to.
 You collect the data through an API, through setting a query and downloading the results or through BigML’s integrated Azure Marketplace widget.

 |Car crash with fatalities, day of week: models day of week patterns in car crash fatalities.|